WallucePinkham/FlowDetective/README.md

 - Open issues and PRs welcome.
 Add tests for new cases and keep changes small and focused.

 License
-- MIT License — see LICENSE file.
+- MIT License â€” see LICENSE file.